Frankenhooker: Plot

-Zorro hears the commotion and rushes to the room only to be knocked out by one of the flying heads of his girls.
-Jeffrey hurriedly puts the body parts into trash bags, promising to restore the girls once he brings Elizabeth back.
+Zorro hears the commotion and rushes to the room, only to be knocked out by the flying head of one of his women.
+Jeffrey hurriedly puts the body parts into trash bags, promising to restore the women once he brings Elizabeth back.
 After picking the perfect body parts and sewing them and Elizabeth's head together into a single body, Jeffrey uses the lightning from a nearby storm to shock Elizabeth's new body to life again.
-However, her body and face move awkwardly, and she can only repeat what the previous girls said before they died.
-The "Frankenhooker" escapes the basement and begins looking for customers, who end up exploding from electricity when they try getting intimate with her.
+However, her body and face move awkwardly, and she can only repeat what the previous women said before they died.
+The "Frankenhooker" escapes the basement and begins looking for clients in New York, who end up exploding from electricity when they try getting intimate with her.

 Jeffrey goes looking for Elizabeth and finds her at a bar.
-Unfortunately, Zorro is there too, and upon hearing her mention his name and recognizing her body parts, he angrily strikes her so hard that her head mostly detaches from her body.
+Zorro is there too, and upon hearing Elizabeth mention his name and recognizing her body parts, he angrily strikes her so hard that her head mostly detaches from her body.
 Jeffrey evades Zorro and takes Elizabeth home to repair her neck and revive her again.

-After bolting her head more securely to her new body, Jeffrey wakes Elizabeth up, finding her memory restored.
+After bolting her head more securely to her new body, Jeffrey awakens Elizabeth, finding her memory restored.
 At first, Elizabeth is impressed that Jeffrey brought her back, but becomes furious when she realizes what her body is now made of and how Jeffrey obtained the parts.
-Jeffrey tries to explain himself, but he is attacked and decapitated by Zorro, who's followed him home.
+Jeffrey tries to explain himself, but he is attacked and decapitated by Zorro, who has followed him home.
 Zorro then attempts to drag Elizabeth away with him, justifying himself by claiming that most of her new body belongs to him.
-However, the spare hooker parts have also been reanimated by the storm and merged into multiple grotesque limbed monsters, which overwhelm Zorro and drag him away into their storage cooler to his presumable death, along with his drugs.
+However, the spare prostitute parts have also been reanimated by the storm and merged into multiple grotesque monsters, which overwhelm Zorro and drag him away into their storage cooler to his presumed death, along with his drugs.

-Elizabeth decides to revive Jeffrey via the same procedure he used on her, but since the process only works on female bodies, Elizabeth is forced to put Jeffrey's head on a body made of the hookers' body parts to bring him back.
-As Jeffrey awakens, Elizabeth happily says they'll be together forever as Jeffrey moans in horror at his new female body.
+Elizabeth decides to revive Jeffrey via the same procedure he used on her, but since the process only works on female bodies, Elizabeth is forced to put Jeffrey's head on a body made of the prostitutes' body parts to bring him back.
+As Jeffrey awakens, Elizabeth happily says they will be together forever as Jeffrey moans in horror at his new female body.